Axmouth Vicars 1977 – present

 More changes now took place: Musbury PCC petitioned for a dissolution of the union and that parish was joined to the Colyton Team Ministry.
 Axmouth then came under the care of the Revd.
 Frederick Stuart Worth, who had served as Rector of Uplyme since 1978.
 After more administrative processes were finally completed, Axmouth became a part of the combined benefice of Uplyme with Axmouth.
 The patronage was again amended in 1989, and is now jointly held by the Hyndman Trustees, and the Church Pastoral Aid Society.
 In 1996, Stuart Worth was honoured by his appointment as a Prebendary of Exeter Cathedral.
 He retired from active ministry on 31st August 2000.

-Revd Jeremy White became Rector of Uplyme and Axmouth in 2001 and oversaw the expansion of lay ministry in the 2 churches, both qualified Lay Readers and other trained members of both congregations.
-He retired because of ill health in 2008 but continues to conduct some funeral services in both churches.
+Revd Jeremy White became Rector of Uplyme and Axmouth in 2001 and oversaw the expansion of lay ministry in the 2 churches, including not only the Lay Readers but also other trained members of both congregations.

 Following Jeremy’s retirement, the post of vicar in Uplyme and Axmouth was reduced to a part time living, initially as 0.5 and subsequently as a 0.7 position.

-On December 6th 2009, Revd Gavin Tyte was installed as priest-in-charge of Uplyme and Axmouth on this basis.
+On December 9th 2009, Revd Gavin Tyte was installed as priest-in-charge of Uplyme and Axmouth and on 29th December 2010 the linking of the two churches as a ‘Mission Community’ was confirmed and celebrated by Bishop Bob Evens of Crediton..
 Known as the ‘beatboxing vicar’, Gavin is a performing artist as well as a priest.
-He moved on in September 2013.

 At this point, Exeter Diocese began consulting on whether the existing pastoral organisation in the diocese was still appropriate for the needs of the next ten years.
 A lengthy process involving all the affected PCCs determined that Axmouth should join a larger group of local churches.